-Facilities where production duties for the certificate system are conducted have controlled physical access.
-The access control system detects authorized and unauthorized entry.
-Access to data center facilities require the identification of the person, whereby the person is identified, and the access right is verified, and the transactions are registered.
-Data center facilities are guarded at all times of the day.
+Facilities where production duties for the certificate system are carried out have controlled physical access.
+The access control system detects authorised and unauthorised entry.
+Access to data centre facilities requires the identification of the person, whereby the person is identified and the access right is verified and the transactions are registered.
+Data centre facilities are guarded at all times of the day.